 (Pro tip: If you do have them decorate with something that needs to dry, do not fold the books until after each page is completed)

-Page 2: Writing practice
+Page 2: Writing Practice

 Your students can practice tracing the numbers using the number rhymes they learned.
 They also have the opportunity to write the numbers on their own using proper number formation.

-Page 3: Show the number
+Page 3: Show the Number

 On this page, they will show the number in the ten frame using dots or stickers.
 The goal is to be able to recognize the number in the ten frame without needing to count.
-Then we color the cubes to show how many for numbers 1–10.
+Then we color the cubes to show how many for numbers 1โ€“10.
 Starting with the number 11, they will fill the equation by writing how many ones are in the number.

-Page 4: Drawing representation
+Page 4: Drawing Representation

 After they trace the number word, they will color the stars for numbers 1-10.
 Then they will show that number by drawing objects in the box.
 They can also label their drawing by writing “3 hearts” or whatever they drew.
+This is great number sense practice!

 We work really hard on number formation in kindergarten since it builds a great foundation for their mathematical success in years to come.
 The number writing printables can be used throughout the year for additional focused practice.
-If you are needing more ideas for teaching math in kindergarten, you can check out these blog posts.
+If you need more ideas for teaching math in kindergarten, you can check out these blog posts.